greenelab/deep-review/sections/06_discussion.md

 these features showed little class-specificity, producing very similar saliency maps regardless of the class under consideration.
 Selvaraju et al.
-[@tag:Selvaraju2016_grad] attempted to alleviate this by combining gradients and guided backpropagation in Guided Grad-CAM (Class Activation Mapping).
+[@tag:Selvaraju2016_grad] attempted to alleviate this by combining gradients and guided backpropagation in Gradient-weighted Class Activation Mapping.
 Feature maps in the last convolutional layer were associated with classes using gradients, and the weighted activation of these feature maps was multiplied with the result of guided backpropagation to introduce more class specificity.
 Note